Best Electronic Drum Set Under $500: Complete Buying Guide

 Yamaha Electronic Drum Set, DTX402K Review

-The DTX402 e-drums from Yamaha have a durable build and are great for beginners or those who hit their kit pretty hard.
+The DTX402 e-drums from Yamaha has a durable build and are great for beginners or those who hit their kit pretty hard.
 With the exception of attaching a few cables, this kit is pretty much ready to go right out of the box, and the module is easy to wrap your head around (and even links up with an app) so you are playing more and doodling around less.

 Training functions and demo songs will help speed your progress if you aren’t the greatest drummer in the world, and Yamaha has packed it full of sounds options as well with 10 ready-to-go kits at your disposal, and another 400+ drum sounds that you can use to customize your pads.
 An auxiliary input allows you to play along with songs on your phone or tablet, and the USB port will link your kit to a computer transmitting audio and MIDI for home recording.